morgan-j-black/Obsidian-with-Zotero-Academia/Notes/why-obsidian.md

 # What I use Obsidian for

-- Summarizing research articles and other reference material.
-I have it set up to sync automatically with my Zotero library
+- **My favorite functionality:** Summarizing research articles and other reference material.
+I have it set up to sync automatically with my Zotero library.
+Go here [[how-to-connect-obsidian-to-zotero]] for instructions and resources on how to do that.

 - Task management, using a modified "Getting Things Done" approach.
 	- I keep track of everything in Obsidian now and it has reduced my mental clutter/stress tremendously.
 I actually relax on the weekends now, because my thoughts are stored and ready for Monday
 - Tracking progress, word count, daily thoughts, random ideas
+	- Dataview and Templater are two very powerful plugins that can do amazing things
 - Managing ongoing areas such as health, family, and home
 - Digital drawing, scibbling, mind-mapping with Excalidraw
 - Story boarding with Canvas
+- Pomodora timer